ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ### Design Principles
 Trust is not absolute.
 Trust is a belief in some aspect about an entity (in this case an Attester), and that this aspect is something which can be depended upon (in this case by a Relying Party.)
-Consequently, for these two meaningfully interact within the context of Remote Attestation, a Verifier must be able to parse detailed Evidence from an Attester and then assert different aspects trustworthiness interpretable by a Relying Party.
+Within the context of Remote Attestation, believability of this aspect is facilitated by a Verifier.
+This facilitation depends on the Verifier's ability to parse detailed Evidence from an Attester and then to assert conclusions about this aspect in a way interpretable by a Relying Party.

-Specific claims for which a Verifier will assert trustworthiness have been defined in this section.
+Specific aspects for which a Verifier will assert trustworthiness are defined in this section.
 These are known as Trustworthiness Claims.
 These claims have been designed to enable a common understanding between a broad array of Attesters, Verifiers, and Relying Parties.
 The following set of design principles have been applied in the Trustworthiness Claim definitions: